Migrating to GCP¶

 - PVK: Update your existing PVK to include cloud

-See this table for the differences between GCP and on-premises, and which that may apply to your application.
+GCP compared to on-premises summarizes the differences and how that may apply to your application.

 What should we change?¶